Located in subregion / area: Vallée de la Marne / Vallée de la Marne Rive Droite

 - Alain Henry (RM), has 4 ha of vineyards.

 - Gérard Henry (RM, Facebook page), has just under 5 ha of vineyards, mostly in Verneuil (and 0.5 ha in Trelou-sur-Marne), with a majority of Pinot Meunier.
-All their Chardonnay (0.5 ha) is in a vineyard site in Verneuil called La Ravinne.
+All their Chardonnay (0.5 ha) is in a vineyard site in Verneuil, La Ravinne.

-- Legouge-Copin (RC), whose range includes two vintage Champagnes: Inspirations composed of 50% Chardonnay, 45% Pinot Noir, and 5% Pinot Meunier (refers to the 2011 vintage), and A Fleur de Note which is a 100% Chardonnay.
+- Legouge-Copin (RC), who has 5 ha vineyards in Vandières with 80% Pinot Meunier, 15% Pinot Noir, and 5% Chardonnay.
+The range includes two vintage Champagnes: Inspirations composed of 50% Chardonnay, 45% Pinot Noir, and 5% Pinot Meunier (refers to the 2011 vintage), and A Fleur de Note which is a 100% Chardonnay.

 - Gilbert Lheureux (RM)

-- Nowack-Layour (RC, Facebook-sida), has vineyards mostly in Verneuil, but also in Troissy and Vandières.
+- Nowack-Layour (RC, Facebook page), has vineyards mostly in Verneuil, but also in Troissy and Vandières.

 - Franck Martin (RM)